dannykentala/Documentation/Architecture/Guides/importance_of_scaffolding.md

 scaffolding allow to generate code

 ## Some limitations
-Is hight recommend don't scaffolding these data
+Is high recommend don't scaffolding these data

 * Business logic